 The most obvious solution is to create a simple database or spreadsheet using a program like Microsoft Access or Excel.
 This type of inventory can be adequate, as long as you think carefully about what information you plan to store.

 Alternatively, while asset tracking software might take a little longer to set up, it could save you time in the long run.
 These programs are designed specifically to help businesses with IT asset management.
 They can often be integrated with other systems (like support desk software) and vary in features and in price, so it’s a good idea to consult your IT supplier before deciding which package to use.

 To build an IT inventory from scratch, you need to record information about every piece of IT equipment in your business.
 Some asset management tools may automate this process by scanning your network for devices, then analysing each in turn.

-If you're building your inventory manually, make sure you include all hardware items such as printers and scanners, servers and telephone systems.
+If you're building your inventory manually, make sure you include all hardware items such as printers, servers and telephone systems.
 You should also remember to include any devices that may not be kept in the office such as laptops and mobile devices.

 What information to record